ansible-collections/netapp.ontap/README.md

 ## 21.8.0

 ### New Modules
-  - na_ontap_fdsd - add or remove File Directory Security Descriptor - REST only
-  - na_ontap_partitions - assign/unassign disk partitions - REST only
+  - na_ontap_cifs_local_user_set_password - set local user password - ZAPI only.
-  - na_ontap_fdss - apply security policy settings to files and directories in a vserver
   - na_ontap_fdsd - add or remove File Directory Security Descriptor - REST only.
   - na_ontap_fdsp - create or delete a File Directory Security Policy - REST only.
+  - na_ontap_fdspt - add, remove or modify a File Directory Security Policy Task - REST only.
+  - na_ontap_fdss - apply security policy settings to files and directories in a vserver.
   - na_ontap_partitions - assign/unassign disk partitions - REST only.
-  - na_ontap_cifs_local_user_set_password - set local user password - ZAPI only.

 ### New role
   - na_ontap_vserver_delete - delete vserver and all associated data and resources - REST only.